Health Indicator Report of Breast Cancer Screening (Mammography)

 Other ObjectivesCSTE Chronic Disease Indicators

-How Are We Doing?Between 1989 and 2018, the percentage of Utah women aged 40 or older who reported receiving a mammogram within the last two years increased from 51.6% to 63.1%.
+How Are We Doing?Between 1989 and 2019, the percentage of Utah women aged 40 or older who reported receiving a mammogram within the last two years increased from 51.6% to 64%.
 Although rates have increased some over time, the rate in Utah still falls far below the national average.
 The 2018 breast cancer screening rate in Utah was 63.1%, compared to the U.S. rate of 70.9%.
-In 2018, there were no significant differences in breast cancer screening rates between local health districts.
-See additional data views for more specific differences between the Utah Small Areas.
-For the same year, there were no significant differences in mammography screening rates between Hispanic and non-Hispanic ethnic groups, nor were there any significant differences in rates among different racial groups for combined data years 2016 and 2018.
-In 2016 and 2018 combined, Utah women aged 40 to 49 years were significantly less likely to have received a mammogram within the past two years (50.6%) than older women (73.4% among women aged 50-64 and 70.1% among women 65 and older).
-In 2016 and 2018 combined, when looking at the highest level of education completed, college graduates were significantly more likely to have received a mammogram (67.9%) than women with less education.
-Also in 2016 and 2018 combined, women in households with an annual income of less than $25,000 were significantly less likely to have had a mammogram in the past two years (53.4%) compared to other women, whereas women in households with an annual income of more than $75,000 were significantly more likely to have had a mammogram in the past two years (70.7%).
+In 2019, San Juan Local Health District had significantly lower mammography rates than the rest of the state (41% in San Juan compared to 64% statewide).
+See additional data views for more specific geographic differences between the Utah Small Areas.
+For the same year, there were no significant differences in mammography screening rates between Hispanic and non-Hispanic ethnic groups, nor were there any significant differences in rates among different racial groups for combined data years 2016, 2018, and 2019.
+Mammography rates generally tend to increase as age of the woman, education level of the woman, and amount of household income increases.
+In 2018 and 2019 combined, women age 40-49 had significantly lower rates of mammography screening (52.6%) than older women (64.6%; most likely due to differing guidelines concerning the age at which breast cancer screening should begin).
+Looking at the highest level of education completed for the same time period, college graduates were significantly more likely to have received a mammogram (68.5%) than the general population (63.5%).
+In the same timeframe, women in households with an annual income of less than $25,000 were significantly less likely to have had a mammogram in the past two years (55%) compared to other women, whereas women in households with an annual income of more than $75,000 were significantly more likely to have had a mammogram in the past two years (70%).

 How Do We Compare With the U.S.?Nationally, the percentage of women aged 40 or older who reported receiving a mammogram in the past two years increased from 55.2% in 1989 to 70.9% in 2018.
 Since 1994, the percentage of Utah women aged 40 or older who reported receiving a mammogram has been below the U.S. rate.
 In 2018, based on new survey methodology, only 63.1% of Utah women aged 40 and older had received a mammogram in the last two years compared with 70.9% of U.S. women.